Lee26Ed/Lee26Ed/README.md

 ### Hi there 👋

-I'm currently a student at the Univeristy of Belize.
+I'm a software developer working at the SIB.
-I am currently working on becoming a backend web developer.
+I work with python, flask, oracle, and oracle Apex.

 Unpopular Opinion: I like debugging my code :)